Four-Turn Puff Pastry

 Seal the edges, wrap the dough again, and place it in the refrigerator for fifteen minutes

 The second turn is finished.
-Give the dough the third and fourth turn with the rest of the lard for the third and the rest of the butter for the fourth and final turn, letting it rest in the fridge for fifteen minutes each time
+Give the dough the third and fourth turns with the rest of the lard for the third and the rest of the butter for the fourth and final turn, letting it rest in the fridge for fifteen minutes each time

 Rolling Pin